What signor authentication level you require depends on your choice and use and balance between hassling the users (signor(s)) and ease of use.

 - Sign-in via Google or Facebook Required: We’ll pull a photo and some information.
 This indicates the user has access to that given account, which due to those platform’s security systems, is a level up on security.
 It usually will provide a photo and some basic info about the user, which will usually (but not always) match.

 - Government ID: Some locations (i.e. Italy) require upload of government ID in order for an e-signature to be legally binding (such as a passport or driver’s license).

 - Webcam photo is an option; this is helpful should the person ever show up in court and try to deny they signed it (and the doc contains a photo of them).

 - Location may be helpful for people signing on-location via phone; example: A plumber, working on-site on a location, with geo-location matching the claimed service address.

-- Photo of Signor: Used typically with kiosks & tablets for on-location signatures (example: Karate school waiver, gym membership)
+- Photo of Signer: Used typically with kiosks & tablets for on-location signatures (example: Karate school waiver, gym membership).

 FURTHER READING & MORE RESOURCES:

 As always, if you have any questions or concerns about this matter please contact us, and we’ll update this article.